janoPig/HROCH/README.md

        ||__|    |_|__|
 ```

-  Simple and fast hillclimb algorithm for symbolic regression.
+  Simple and fucking fast hillclimb algorithm for symbolic regression.
   Python wraper(a sklearn-compatible Regressor) for [CLI](README_CLI.md)

   Zero hyperparameter tunning.
 Only parameters to set are time limit and r2 error as stopping criterium.